HolyCorn-Software/system/system-changes.md

 .

-Improved the startup time of the soul system

-Improved UX of the loader
+Updated to the latest version of html-hc, with rpc, and UI libraries.